 |Add people to the Restrict Access list (after restrictions have been enabled)||Yes||Yes||No|

 Admins can set the polling frequency for requests made between Smartsheet and Salesforce through the integration.
 Both applications have a limit to the number of times information can be automatically updated per minute.
 If these limitations are exceeded, your workflows will be disabled.

-To change the polling frequency within the Smartsheet for Salesforce connector:
+To change the polling frequency within Smartsheet for Salesforce: